tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 complete list of trials used.

-For these trials, I used the same modeling technique as the one used for phonological competitors: Generalized additive models with study effects and a time smooth, time-by-study difference smooths, and time-by-child random smooths.
+For these trials, I used the same modeling technique as the one used for phonological competitors: Generalized additive models with year effects and a time smooth, time-by-year difference smooths, and time-by-child random smooths.
 I modeled the looks from 250 to 1800 ms.
 This window was 300 ms longer than the one used